- Only two men signed the Declaration of Independence on July 4th, 1776 — John Hancock and Charles Thompson

 A committee of Five people, Thomas Jefferson as its principal author revised the wording of the Declaration and it finally approved it on July 4, 1776.

-From that day it is known as 4th of July or Independence Day.
-In this article we sharing with you When is Fourth of July in 2019 and also sharing the further next years observation days as example; on which day it falling.
+From that day it is known as the 4th of July or Independence Day.
+In this article we sharing with you When is Fourth of July in 2023 and also sharing further next year’s observation days as examples; on which day it falling.

 Amazing Facts about Happy 4th Of July